semgrep/semgrep-docs/src/components/reference/_cli-help-ci-output.md

            Enable experimental features.

        -f VAL, -c VAL, --config=VAL
-           Not supported in 'ci' mode
+           Not supported in 'ci' mode.

        --files-with-matches
            Output only the names of files containing matches.
-REQUIRES --experimental
+REQUIRES --experimental.

        --force-color (absent SEMGREP_FORCE_COLOR env)
            Always include ANSI color in the output, even if not writing to a